davisa0876/web_crawled/README.md

 This is a simple web crawler implemented using the Laravel PHP framework and the Goutte library.
 This crawler can be used to analyze a website and gather various data points about it.

-The code is deployed on Google Cloud Plataform
+The code is deployed on Google Cloud Platform

 #LINKS:
   - https://challenges-393913.nn.r.appspot.com/